+If you find yourself part of this no-sleep category, you’re not the only one.
 Approximately one in three adult Americans isn’t getting enough sleep, according to the American Academy of Sleep Medicine (AASM).
-Are you one of them?

 1. You Get Sick

 Losing sleep can impair your body’s ability to fight off illness.
 This makes it easier to get sick.
 Researchers even uncovered that there’s a reciprocal relationship between sleep and your immune system.
 You may lose additional sleep while your body fights off a bug if you get sick and haven’t had enough shut-eye.